B+ tree: Applications

-Filesystems
+File systems

 The ReiserFS, NSS, XFS, JFS, ReFS, and BFS filesystems all use this type of tree for metadata indexing; BFS also uses B+ trees for storing directories.
 NTFS uses B+ trees for directory and security-related metadata indexing.
 EXT4 uses extent trees (a modified B+ tree data structure) for file extent indexing.
 APFS uses B+ trees to store mappings from filesystem object IDs to their locations on disk, and to store filesystem records (including directories), though these trees' leaf nodes lack sibling pointers.

-Database Systems
+Database systems

 Relational database management systems such as IBM Db2, Informix, Microsoft SQL Server, Oracle 8, Sybase ASE, and SQLite support this type of tree for table indices, though each such system implements the basic B+ tree structure with variations and extensions.
 Many NoSQL database management systems such as CouchDB and Tokyo Cabinet also support this type of tree for data access and storage.

 Finding objects in a high-dimensional database that are comparable to a particular query object is one of the most often utilized and yet expensive procedures in such systems.
 In such situations, finding the closest neighbor using a B+ tree is productive.